usf-progdata/hw-khoanguyen0812/README.md

 #### Just kidding.
 Time to introduce myself.

-Hello, my name is Khoa Nguyen.
+> Hello, my name is Khoa Nguyen.
 I am a student at USF currently taking Pgoramming with Data and working on this amazing file!

+ -Khoa

   __*To spice things up a little, here's something I find funny. ( I have a strange sense of humor)*__